openedx/docs.openedx.org/source/translators/quickstarts/start-translating-openedx.rst

   interface and  documentation.
 You should become a translator only if you feel you are capable of translating in both English and your target language.
 Open edX is written in English, so all translations are done from English to another language
-* You have joined the Open edX Slack or discuss.
+* You have joined the Open edX Slack and Discourse (https://discuss.openedx.org) .
 Links to join are available at the `Open edX Community`_ page.
 Translation help is available in the ``#translations-working-group`` Slack channel!